6 Essentials for the Ultimate Office Party

 A bar or restaurant is always a good choice.
 If the company is small enough, you could also ask around to see if anyone is willing to host the office party in their home — that will really help cut costs, as well as provide a more intimate setting.

 In a pinch, you can always hold the party at the office.
-To help employees get their mind off deadlines and to-do lists, push aside desks and chairs.
+To help employees get their minds off deadlines and to-do lists, push aside desks and chairs.
 Dim the lighting, too, if possible, and use decorations to make the atmosphere more convivial.

 2. Something to Keep Everyone Entertained